lengerke/dl-methods-for-multicarrier-transceivers/README.md

 The export files of four examplary trained autoencoder can be found [here](https://cloud.ti.rwth-aachen.de/index.php/s/P4bADCELmJKba6N).
 Their names indicate the ratio of transmitted bits per complex baseband samples, for example AE-7/16 transmits 7 bits using 16 samples.
+Our experiments showed that AE-7/16 and AE-8/8 perform best.